Even Steven Levee: Currently

-Levee continued to play bass with Joy Ryder and Rhythm Club TV (until Joy's death), Barbara Lee George, The 253 Boys, the recent reformation of Brad Factor:10, Buzzy Linhart, hip-hop artist TRP, and his studio band AFU GoodFriends as well as writing, producing, recording music and voice-overs.
+Levee continued to play bass with Joy Ryder and Rhythm Club TV (until Ryder's death), Barbara Lee George, the 253 Boys, the recent reformation of Brad Factor:10, Buzzy Linhart, hip-hop artist TRP, and his studio band AFU GoodFriends, as well as writing, producing, recording music and voice-overs.

-As co-owner of i~Potato Music, Levee is producing new Hip Hop, Folk, and RnB artists with partner Arthur Steuer, including: MC Magic D, Gun Hill, AFU GoodFriends, Voice of The People with Joe Butler (Lovin' Spoonful) and i-Potato - The Adventures of Lumpy and Homefry.
+As co-owner of i~Potato Music, Levee is producing new hip-hop, folk, and RnB artists with partner Arthur Steuer, including MC Magic D, Gun Hill, AFU GoodFriends, Voice of The People with Joe Butler (Lovin' Spoonful) and i-Potato - The Adventures of Lumpy and Homefry.

-Levee has also produced, engineered and played bass with singer songwriter Barbara Lee George whose CD Protected By Love was release in 2011.
-Levee placed Barbara's song "To Young To Die" in a 10-hour Vietnam War special scheduled to air on History Channel in November 2011.
+Levee has also produced, engineered and played bass with singer songwriter Barbara Lee George whose CD Protected By Love was released in 2011.
+Levee placed George's song "To Young To Die" in a 10-hour Vietnam War special scheduled to air on History Channel in November 2011.

-In addition Levee produced, engineered, played bass and co wrote the music with Don Puglisi on "The Curse", a poem by Florence Kaye.
+Levee produced, engineered, played bass and co wrote the music with Don Puglisi on "The Curse", a poem by Florence Kaye.
 "The Curse" also appears on Don Puglisi's release Goodbye New York.
-In addition, Puglisi and his song "Stoned On The Range" are included on Goodbye New York, and both appear in the major motion picture Taking Woodstock.
-Don Puglisi is also performing with punk rockers, The 253 Boys.
+In addition, Puglisi and his song "Stoned on the Range" are included on Goodbye New York, and both appear in the major motion picture Taking Woodstock.
+Don Puglisi is also performing with punk rockers the 253 Boys.